Siena-Theivagt/Data_Curration_and_Analysis/README.md

 ## Visualizations

 We have created visualizations to provide insights into the survey data.
 You can find these visualizations in the [Visualizations](visualizations/) directory.

-## How to Use

-To use this repository, you can follow these steps:

-1. Clone the repository to your local machine: